mgrzenda/ContinuousReEvaluation/README.md

 ## Citating this work
 If you use the continuos re-evaluation in a publication, please cite the following paper:
 > Maciej Grzenda, Heitor Murilo Gomes, Albert Bifet.
+Delayed Labelling Evaluation for Data Streams.
-Data Mining and Knowledge Discovery. *In press*, Springer.
+> Data Mining and Knowledge Discovery. *In press*, Springer.

 ## Key source files
 Some of the key changes made to MOA include changes in the following files: